The Writer’s Workshop: Colorado

 “Do I need to rent a car?”

-In the past people have taken Uber from the airport, Super Shuttle, rented a car on their own so they had flexibility, or shared rental cars so they can reduce their costs.
+In the past, people have taken Lyft from the airport, Green Shuttle, rented a car on their own so they had flexibility, or shared rental cars so they can reduce their costs.
 There are lots of ways to get around.

 “Is it reasonable to make this a walking experience?”